SAP-samples/datahub-integration-examples/README.md

 1. [HANA_exposed_via_OpenAPIServer](/HANA_exposed_via_OpenAPIServer): Expose an SAP HANA database through an OpenAPI server operator
 2. [HiveOperator](/HiveOperator): Provides functionality to query a Hive Metastore server using a HiveQL string
-3. [JavaProcessExecutor](/JavaProcessExecutor): Run a Java Application and pass custom configuration paramaters using a Process Executor Operator
+3. [JavaProcessExecutor](/JavaProcessExecutor): Run a Java Application using a Process Executor Operator
 4. [ParquetWriterOperator](/ParquetWriterOperator): This custom operator creates a file in Parquet format from an input message

 ## How to get support